jonboy321/Team-Profile-Generator/README.md

   ## Installation
   First install using ```npm i``` .
 Run ```node index.js``` in the terminal to get started, then answer all questions from the prompt about each employee.
 When finished, select "Done Adding".
   ## Usage
+  Walk-through video is unfortunately too large so it is inside of a zipped file.
   [TeamProfileGen WalkThrough.zip](https://github.com/jonboy321/Team-Profile-Generator/files/8759088/TeamProfileGen.WalkThrough.zip)

   ## Contributing